Somerville, Massachusetts: Media

 The public radio show Living on Earth is recorded in Davis Square.
 In addition, Candlewick Press, a major children's book printing company, is operated in Somerville.

 Infrastructure

 Transportation

 Somerville, originally built as a streetcar suburb of Boston, has a framework and layout ideal for public transit.
 Its traditionally designed neighborhoods, set among grid-like street networks, connect in a walkable, transit-friendly system.
-Transit systems shrunk and all but disappeared as automobiles became the primary mode of transportation, however, and streetcars left the city several decades ago.
 The City of Somerville is serviced by the Massachusetts Bay Transit Authority (MBTA) transit service.